Vladimir-Moskalenko/OpenCore-Legacy-Patcher/docs/SEQUOIA-DROP.md

 Booting Sequoia on Mac Pro 2008 (MacPro3,1) or Xserve 2008 (Xserve2,1) with more than 4 cores will cause Sequoia to panic.
 OpenCore Legacy Patcher will automatically disable additional cores.

-This is due to the dual socket nature of the machine, and likely some firmware/ACPI table incompatibility.
+This is due to the dual socket nature of the machine and likely some firmware/ACPI table incompatibility.

-**If building OpenCore for older OS, this limitation can be disabled in Settings -> Build -> "MacPro3,1/Xserve2,1 Workaround".**
+**If building OpenCore for an older OS, this limitation can be disabled in Settings -> Build -> "MacPro3,1/Xserve2,1 Workaround".**

 ::: warning Note

-Dual booting Sequoia and older will not be possible with all cores enabled due to reasons described before.
-In these cases you will be limited to 4 cores.
+Dual booting Sequoia and older will not be possible with all cores enabled due to the reasons described before.
+In these cases, you will be limited to 4 cores.

 :::